-Pursuant to Rules 19A.54 and 19A.55 of the Listing Rules, each of the Directors and Supervisors has entered into a service contract in respect of, among others, compliance of relevant laws and regulations, observations of the Articles of Association and provision on arbitration with the Company, for a term of three (3) years commencing on the Listing Date subject to termination in accordance with their respective terms.
+Pursuant to Rules 19A.54 and 19A.55 of the Listing Rules, each of the Directors and Supervisors has entered into a service contract in respect of, among others, compliance of relevant laws and regulations, observations of the Articles of Association and provision on arbitration with the Company, for a term of three (3) years subject to termination in accordance with their respective terms.
 The service contracts may be renewed in accordance with the Articles of Association and the applicable laws, rules or regulations.